 OneDrive for Business can be used as a protection mechanism against ransomware.
 If your organization utilizes OneDrive for Business, OneDrive will allow you to recover files stored in it.

 So OneDrive itself doesn't prevent ransomware attacks, but in the event of an attack you can use OneDrive to restore previous versions of files.
 The version history feature of OneDrive only supported Office file types until recently.
 Microsoft announced last month that version history has been extended to all file types.
+You can also use the OneDrive restore feature to restore an entire OneDrive library to a previous point in time.

 So as I advise customers, simply deploying OneDrive isn't the solution.
 For starters, OneDrive is not a good replacement for traditional file servers.
 It provides a good replacement for user home drives, but it's SharePoint Online that is a more suitable replacement for file servers when using Office 365.
 OneDrive does allow users to sync document libraries to their computer for local and offline editing of files.
 But that's the problem.
 The locally stored files on computers are exposed to ransomware attacks, and the encrypted files will sync to SharePoint Online.
 And anyone who uses one of those third party tools to mount SharePoint libraries as a drive letter to emulate old school file shares runs into the same problem.
 Any file the user can access via network shares is also exposed to ransomware that infects the computer.